Jukelyn/CalPal/README.md

    - The program reads and parses `.ics` calendar files to extract event details.
    - Handles both single occurrence and recurring events using the `icalendar` and `recurring_ical_events` modules.
 2. Timezone Handling
-   - Ensures all datetime objects are consistent and localized to a specified timezone.
-Currently only supporting EST.
+   - Ensures all datetime objects are consistent and localized to the local timezone.
-   - Converts datetime objects to the EST timezone before performing operations.
+   - Converts datetime objects to the local timezone before performing operations.
 3. Sorting Events
    - Sorts events chronologically based on their start time (`dtstart`).
 4. Summing Event Durations